TrevoltIV/DataBASED/README.md

 A new folder called "databased" will be added to your project's root directory.
 Do not delete or move it.
 You can create as many databases, collections, and documents as you need.

+If you want to backup your database, you can use 'npx backup-database {db_name}'.
+Just make sure to set the 'backup_path' value in './databased/settings.json' to your desired directory for backups.

 #### Functions